-Including 63,671 shares of vested and deferred RSUs, there are outstanding options and RSUs of 735,118 and 442,529 shares of common stock at a weighted-average exercise price per share of \$6.70 and \$10.14 on September 30, 2014 and 2013, respectively, were not included in the computation of diluted net loss per common share for each of the three month periods presented as a result of their anti-dilutive effect.
-Also, warrants to purchase 92,888 shares of common stock with a weighted average exercise price of \$3.15 per share were not included in the computation of diluted net loss per common share.
-These warrants, which represent the balance of Sequel Power's grant, expire January 14, 2015.
+The weighted-average exercise price per share of the excluded outstanding options and outstanding and deferred RSUs was \$6.88 and \$9.99 on December 31, 2014 and 2013, respectively.
+The warrants to purchase 92,888 shares of common stock had an exercise price of \$3.15 per share, and represented the balance of Sequel Power's grant, which expired unexercised on January 14, 2015.
 In addition, the outstanding balance excludes 27,405 warrants to purchase shares of common stock, which were issued in connection with the recent public offering, which closed on June 25, 2104.
 These warrants have an exercise price of \$2.50 per share and are not exercisable until June 24, 2015 and expire June 24, 2020.
 Such securities could potentially dilute earnings per share in future periods.